Updated: 26-02-2026 at 3:30 PM

 Quality and Food Safety Management Systems: Implementation & certification regarding quality and food safety management systems to meet international standards.

-Standardization and Harmonization: Efforts towards standardizing/harmonizing quality protocols with global benchmarks.
+Standardisation and Harmonisation: Efforts towards standardising/harmonising quality protocols with global benchmarks.

 Traceability Systems: These encompass handheld devices that are used in capturing farm-level peripheral coordinates, thus ensuring traceability from farm to market.

-What is more, one should also remember about services rendered by the APEDA scheme to processed food exporters along with other agricultural exporters like:
+What is more, one should also remember about the services rendered by the APEDA scheme to processed food exporters, along with other agricultural exporters like:

 Infrastructure Creation: There is support for establishing processing & supply chain infrastructure aimed at ensuring quality & safety of products.